teddy-swap/cardano-dex-backend/README.md

     }
 ```

-Make sure you updated key pass to your secret.json keypass.
+Make sure you updated `keyPass` to your secret.json keypass.

 ```haskell
 , secrets =